-Standard Project Requirements and Mitigation Measures Timing Implementing Entity Verifying/Monitoring Entity Hydrology and Water Quality Standard Project Requirements SPR HYD-1 Comply with Water Quality Regulations: Project proponents must also conduct proposed vegetation treatments in conformance with appropriate RWQCB timber, vegetation and land disturbance related Waste Discharge Requirements (WDRs) and/or related Conditional Waivers of Waste Discharge Requirements (Waivers), and appropriate Basin Plan Prohibitions.
+Standard Project Requirements Applicable?
+(Y/N) Timing Implementin g Entity Monitoring Entity adjacent watersheds.
+Disposal of all herbicides will follow label requirements and waste disposal regulations.
+This SPR applies only to herbicide treatment activities and all treatment types, including treatment maintenance.
+Hydrology and Water Quality Standard Project Requirements • SPR HYD-1 Comply with Water Quality Regulations: Project proponents must also conduct proposed vegetation treatments in conformance with appropriate RWQCB timber, vegetation and land disturbance related Waste Discharge Requirements (WDRs) and/or related Conditional Waivers of Waste Discharge Requirements (Waivers), and appropriate Basin Plan Prohibitions.
 Where these regulatory requirements differ, the most restrictive will apply.
 If applicable, this includes compliance with the conditions of general waste discharge requirements (WDR) and waste discharge requirement waivers for timber or silviculture activities where these waivers are designed to apply to non-commercial fuel reduction and forest health projects.
 In general, WDR and Waivers of waste discharge requirements for fuel reduction and forest health activities require that wastes, including but not limited to petroleum products, soil, silt, sand, clay, rock, felled trees, slash, sawdust, bark, ash, and pesticides must not be discharged to surface waters or placed where it may be carried into surface waters; and that Water Board staff must be allowed reasonable access to the property in order to determine compliance with the waiver conditions.
 The specifications for each WDR and Waiver vary by region.
-Regions 2 (San Francisco Bay), 4 (Los Angeles), 8 (Santa Ana), and 7 (Colorado River) are highly urban or minimally forested and do not offer WDRs or Waivers for fuel reduction or vegetation management activities.
-The current applicable WDRs and Waivers for timber and vegetation management activities are included in Appendix HYD-1.
+Regions 2 (San Francisco Bay), 4 (Los Angeles), 8 (Santa Ana), and 7 (Colorado River) are highly urban or minimally forested and do not offer WDRs or Waivers for fuel reduction or vegetation management activities are included in Appendix HYD-1.
 This SPR applies to all treatment activities and treatment types, including treatment maintenance.
-RVC RVC SPR HYD-2 Avoid Construction of New Roads: The project proponent will not construct or reconstruct (i.e., cutting or filling involving less than 50 cubic yards/0.25 linear road miles) any new roads (including temporary roads).
+Initial Treatment: Y Treatment Maintenance: Y Prior to and during treatment Project parcel owner and their project partner Project Proponent SPR HYD-2 Avoid Construction of New Roads: The project proponent will not construct or reconstruct (i.e., cutting or filling involving less than 50 cubic yards/0.25 linear road miles) any new roads (including temporary roads).
 This SPR applies to all treatment activities and treatment types, including treatment maintenance.
-Prior to treatment projects RVC RVC SPR HYD-3 Water Quality Protections for Prescribed Herbivory: The project proponent will include the following water quality protections for all prescribed herbivory treatments: Prior to prescribed herbivory treatment activities RVC RVC ▶ Environmentally sensitive areas such as waterbodies, wetlands, or riparian areas will be identified in the treatment prescription and excluded from prescribed herbivory project areas using temporary fencing or active herding.
-A buffer of approximately 50 feet will be maintained between sensitive and actively grazed areas. ► Water will be provided for grazing animals in the form of an on-site stock pond or a portable water source located outside of environmentally sensitive areas. ▶ Treatment prescriptions will be designed to protect soil stability.
-Grazing animals will be herded out of an area if accelerated soil erosion is observed.
+Initial Treatment: Y Treatment Maintenance: Y During treatment Project parcel owner and their project partner Project Proponent